Instructor: Ting Chang

 Scope: 64-100 Critical Histories of Art, College of Fine Arts

-Students have become more aware of what good participation means and have noticeably begun to participate according to the guidelines in the rubric.
+Students have become more aware of what productive participation means and have noticeably begun to participate according to the guidelines in the rubric.
 Grading participation has become less subjective and more uniform across the recitation sections.

 CONTACT US to talk with an Eberly colleague in person!